awslabs/aws-crt-python/docs/dev/writing-code.md

 ## A More Complex Example

-The sample above is simplified.
-It shows Python calling into C, but never shows C calling back into Python.
+The sample above is simplified, it only shows Python calling into C.
+But `aws_event_loop_group` has a callback that fires when it finishes shutting down.

-But when a C callbacks happens, C needs to call into Python.
+That means C needs to call into Python AFTER the Python `EventLoopGroup` object has been cleaned up.

-C can't call into Python without a reference to a Python object (in Python, even a function is an object).
+For C to call into Python, it must reference a Python object (the function itself, or an object with a member function).
-Therefore, the binding must store a strong reference to a Python object keeping it alive until the callback is done firing.
+This means our binding needs to store a strong reference and keep that Python object alive until the callback has fired.

 ### The Wrong Way to Build it